JhunAure/Aure-Portfolio/README.md

-# PracticeWebDevelopment
+# Game Development Portfolio
-This is a practice web CV
+This is my Game Development journey